 While Cushing’s disease itself is rarely life threatening to dogs, its side effect of a weakened immune system can make dogs more vulnerable to other diseases, as well as causing fatigue and exercise intolerance.
-In rare cases, there are no symptoms at all.
+Furthermore, in some rare cases, there are no symptoms at all.

 The biggest issue with Cushing’s disease is its impact on your dog’s quality of life.
-If it is adversely affected, consult with your veterinarian about the best way to return your dog to a healthy, comfortable life.
+If it is adversely affected, you should certainly consult with your veterinarian about the best way to return your dog to a healthy, comfortable life.